Brad Pitt rules out retirement and prefers to take it slow with the movies

-At 58 years old and with dozens of award-winning films in his career, American actor Brad Pitt said he decided to take life and cinema slowly, “one film after another”, and belies any thoughts of retirement.
+At 58 years old and dozens of award-winning films in his career, the American actor Brad Pitt said he decided to take life and cinema slowly, “one film after another”, and he belies any thoughts of retirement.

 Judging by the laughs he provokes at a press conference in France, the method works perfectly.

-Film director David Leitch and Brad Pitt presented “Bullet Train” this Monday (18), in Paris, a comedy with an air of suspense aboard a train between Tokyo and Kyoto, in which seven murderers cross paths and try to get out of the vehicle, depending on luck.
+Film director David Leitch and Brad Pitt presented “Bullet train” this Monday (18), in Paris, a comedy with an air of suspense aboard a train between Tokyo and Kyoto, in which seven assassins cross each other and try to get out of the vehicle, depending on luck.

 The film opens in the United States on August 5.